How Long Does Lasagna Last?

 |Homemade Lasagna lasts for

-Of course, lasagna lasts for a shorter period of time if it is not stored properly.
 But remember, lasagna, like a lot of other grains, usually has a best before date which is simply the last date the manufacturer will vouch for the quality of the product, not it’s safety.
-Because of this distinction, you may safely use it even after the best before date, if there is one, has lapsed.
+Because of this distinction, you may safely use it even after the best before date, if there is one, has lapsed according to the above table and keeping in mind the signs of how to tell if it is bad.

 How to tell if lasagna is bad, rotten or spoiled?